tomas-fryza/esp-micropython/lab6-serial/README.md

    * Optional: [GY-521 module](../manuals/mpu-6050_datasheet.pdf) (MPU-6050 Microelectromechanical systems that features a 3-axis gyroscope, a 3-axis accelerometer, a digital motion processor (DMP), and a temperature sensor).

 2. Ensure your ESP32 board is connected to your computer via a USB cable.
-Open the Thonny IDE and set the interpreter to `ESP32` or `ESP8266` (depending on your board).
+Open the Thonny IDE and set the interpreter to `ESP32`.
 You can click the red **Stop/Restart** button or press the on-board reset button if necessary to reset the board.

-3. Create a new file in Thonny and perform a scan to detect the slave addresses of connected I2C devices.
+3. Create a new file `i2c_scan.py` in Thonny and perform a scan to detect the slave addresses of connected I2C devices.
 Endeavor to determine the corresponding device associated with each address.

    ```python
    from machine import I2C